3 things to know about Blue Dots

 Jointly established by UNICEF and UNHCR together with local authorities and partners, ‘Blue Dots’ are safe spaces along border crossings in neighbouring countries that provide children and families with critical information and services.
 Blue Dot hubs provide refugees with critical information and practical support to help them in their onward journeys.
 They identify and register children travelling on their own and connect them to protection services, and also offer referral services to women, including for gender-based violence.

 For children, Blue Dot hubs provide a safe, welcoming space to rest, play and simply be a child, at a time when their world has been abruptly turned upside down in fear and panic, and they are facing the trauma of leaving family, friends and all that is familiar.

-UNICEF and partners currently plan to provide hubs across Poland, Moldova, Romania, Belarus, Hungary and Slovakia.
-They will be sited along entry points of major refugee arrivals, registration sites and some urban centres.
+They are located along entry points of major refugee arrivals, registration sites and some urban centres.
 Blue Dot Hubs are organized in close coordination with national and local authorities in selected strategic sites, in close collaboration with UNHCR and other protection partners.
-Where possible, Blue Dot hubs will build on and bring together existing services; otherwise, a new hub will be created to deliver these vital services.
-Read more on protection of displaced and refugee children in and outside of Ukraine.
+Where possible, Blue Dot hubs build on and bring together existing services; otherwise, a new hub will be created to deliver these vital services.

 What support can children and women access?

 Blue Dot hubs offer essential services delivered by UNICEF and other agencies, including: